abpframework/abp/docs/en/Community-Articles/2023-11-06-EF-Core_Hierarchy-Id/POST.md

 var parent = await context.Persons.Where(x => x.Manager.GetAncestor(1) == manager).SingleAsync();
 ```

-For example, your company may want to change manager for an organizational unit.
+For example, your company may want to change the manager of an organizational unit.
 To do this, you can use the `GetReparentedValue` method to update the manager for all descendants of the organizational unit.

 ```csharp
 var newManager = await context.Persons.SingleAsync(x => x.Id == newManagerId);